|Best All-Around Survival Knife||Morakniv Garberg||Check Price||

 A Final Word About Suvival Knives

-In a survival situation, we need multifunctional tools that help us maximize our skills and creativity to solve problems and look after ourselves.
+In a survival situation, we need multifunctional tools like survival knives that help us maximize our skills and creativity to solve problems and look after ourselves.
 The tools you carry are up to you, but practicing and building experience is very important.
 It’s well worth taking the time to become familiar with your gear before you really need it, and a survival knife is no exception.
 The knives listed above are some of the best survival knives on the market today, and are the top options for me and for many other outdoor professionals.
-However, there is no one size fits all — and no substitute for dirt time, when you’ll develop your own skills and self-reliance.
+However, there is no one size fits all—and no substitute for dirt time, when you’ll develop your own skills and self-reliance.
 Simply put, use your gear before it becomes a life-or-death situation, and never forget that your own brain is your most valuable survival tool.